The Three C’s for a Successful Marriage

 I was reminded of how important compassion is over the weekend.
 My kitty, Jake, passed away.
 He was my special baby, and I loved him dearly.
 My husband knew how devastating this was to me, and when it was time to take him to the vet for the final time, my husband said he would take him.
 He did not want me to watch Jake leave, and instead of making me go through this painful experience, he took the pain instead (part of it at least).
 He came home very upset and we shed a few tears together over the loss of our kitty.
 My husband never wants me to hurt, and this was such a selfless thing he did for me (and something that meant so much).
 That right there?
 That is true love.

 Communication is key.
 When you keep things bottled up inside, you will most likely become resentful.
-Resentment is ugly, and it is sometimes hard to undo that feeling.
+Resentment is ugly, and it is sometimes hard to undo those feelings.
 Instead of waiting until you are seething about several things, gently approach your partner as issues come up.
 If you have the right partner, they will be willing to listen calmly and work with you to find a solution to the problem.
 Be open and be honest…always.

 We are able to compromise on just about anything, because we honestly care about each other’s feelings.
 It takes two to compromise and finding a happy medium is a beautiful thing!
 Neither of us are selfish, and things just run smoothly when neither of us are determined to have something “our way”.